patryk-makarewicz/my-template-create-react-app/README.md

 # General info

-This is my template for create-react-app with eslint, prettier, husky.
+This is my template for create-react-app with eslint, prettier, husky, netlify.

 ## Getting Started with Create React App